-Among the significant matters he has handled are the successful defense of Airgas against a hostile takeover bid by Air Products and Chemicals (2009-2011), the sale of Airgas to L’Air Liquide S.A. and the $130 billion acquisition by Verizon Communications of the 45% interest in Verizon Wireless owned by Vodafone plc.
+Among the significant matters he has handled are the successful defense of Airgas against a hostile takeover bid by Air Products and Chemicals (2009-2011), the sale of Airgas to L’Air Liquide S.A., the merger of Anadarko Petroleum with Occidental Petroleum and Anadarko’s response to acquisition proposals from Chevron and the $130 billion acquisition by Verizon Communications of the 45% interest in Verizon Wireless owned by Vodafone plc.
 Mr. Neff has represented clients in a broad range of industries including:

 Energy and Related Industries

-- Anadarko Petroleum in its pending $38 billion merger with Occidental Petroleum
+- Anadarko Petroleum in its $38 billion merger with Occidental Petroleum

 - Spectra Energy Corp in its $28 billion merger with Enbridge Inc.

 - El Paso in its $38 billion sale to Kinder Morgan

 - Unocal Corporation in its acquisition by Chevron Corporation for $19 billion, its response to an unsolicited merger proposal by CNOOC Limited and its acquisition of Pure Resources

 - Talisman Energy Inc. in its $8.3 billion sale to Repsol S.A.

 - Dresser-Rand Group in its $7.6 billion sale to Siemens AG